muink/ghpages-fileserver/notes/Renormalization.md

 2. Tune (redefine) $(g_0,\Lambda_0)$ by adding counterterms, so that $(g,\Lambda)$ matches with experiments
 3. Increase order $n$ and go to step 1

+The (non-)renormalizability of a theory is evident in the perturbative expansion, by counting the **superficial degrees of divergence** $D$ of the Feynman diagrams.
+Basically,

+- Interaction vertices create loops, and loops create divergences.
+Higher order interaction vertices create more loops, which lead to more divergences.

+- External lines suppress divergences.

+For a renormalizable theory, there will be no divergence for diagrams with a sufficient number $E$ of external legs; for a non-renormalizable theory, however, there will always be divergences, no matter how large $E$ is.

+### Renormalization Schemes

+There is a subtlety in the above procedure: how do we actually relate IR parameters $(g,\Lambda)$ with actual physical quantities (e.g. amplitudes)?

+In fact, we've assumed that $(g,\Lambda)_{\Lambda\to 0}$ gives the physical couplings that we are familiar with, e.g. mass, electric charge and so on.
+This is not quite true, since physical quantities are actually defined with scattering amplitudes.
+There are different choices of relating $g$ with physical observables; this lead to various renormalization schemes

+- On-shell / pole-mass scheme
+- Minimal subtraction ($\mathrm{MS}$) & modified MS ($\overline{\mathrm{MS}}$)

 ---